qubd/mini_ecdsa/README.md

 Basics of elliptic curves and ECDSA in Python.

 *Disclaimer*: There is a lot of brute forcing going on here.
-This is definitely a *low performance* crytography package.
+This is a *low performance* cryptography package not intended for actual use.

-To use it, start by defining a Weierstrass curve over a field of characteristic p, or over the rationals.
-For example, let's say you want to play with the curve `y^2 = x^3 + 2x^2 + 1` over `F_7`.
+Start by defining a Weierstrass curve over a field of characteristic p, or over the rationals.
+For example, let's say you want to play with the curve y^2 = x^3 + 2x^2 + 1 over F_7.

 ```
 C = Curve(2,0,1,7)